 May 7, 2012

-On the Couch w/ Aimee Bender & Steve Almond
+On the Couch, with Aimee Bender and Steve Almond

 In this workshop lecture from 2008, Bender and Almond, both the offspring of therapists, offer sage advice on how to attack your bad habits on the page, before you sit down to write.
 The discussion includes many of today's most alarming literary disorders: The artistic sabotage of the unconscious, fear of emotional exposure, obsessive metaphor breakdown, and prose envy.
 With three out of every for writers suffering from some sort of literary discombobulation, this is a lecture you cannot afford to miss.